1/15/2021 From the Florida Dept of Health Monroe County

 Governor’s Executive Orders

-- Restaurant customers or patrons while dining and/or consuming beverages while seated at a table
+- Restaurant or bar customers while dining while seated at a table and consuming food and/or beverages.

 - A gym patron engaged in a workout or class where at least 6 feet of distancing exists with the next closest patron.